-I’m Akshay Easwaran, and I’m an undergraduate Computer Science student at the Georgia Institute of Technology.
+I’m Akshay Easwaran, and I’m a software engineer at Salesforce, having completed my BS in Computer Science at the Georgia Institute of Technology in May 2019.

 I fell in love with computer science long ago.
 I’ve been working with computers for most of my life and have developed a genuine fascination with how they and their software work.

 I originally got into programming when my family first bought an iMac and suggested I learn how to create iPhone applications.
 I followed a few basic tutorials from online and was immediately hooked.
 I eventually bought a MacBook Pro and started developing apps as a hobby, hoping one day to be good enough at programming to turn my skills into a career.